gszab/Simon-Tatham-s-Twiddle-3x3/README.md

 # Simon-Tatham-s-Twiddle-3x3
 C file

->I made this file for my AI class basically any inputs you give to the programm, It's going to solve it Algorithm is:
+##I made this file for my AI class,basically any inputs you give to the programm it's going to solve it
+###Algorithm is:
 -First and Second row numbers get to their positions:
 1-2-3
 4-5-6